SimOgaard/SpetsDev/README.md

 multiple meshes get different world centers so they snap independent of eachothers. this can create flickering/inconsistent models when moving. look to player body capsule and head cube. this could be fixed by having a script on each static child, that on initilization, snaps the child in local space.

-try snapping the position of water or reflection camera, that might fix shadow?? idk??
+pixel perfect ui for all resolutions, even pixel fractions, will be difficult if canvas is ontop of camera and not screen

 use blue noise instead of rand(float3), fastnoiselite noisetype: value might be just that

-unrecognized identifier 'SHADOW_COORDS' ??? toonshadersnap

 make flatshading work with geo and geosnap

-rework mouse point completely basically :-), i love my life :->

-Create multiple vert shader cginc files that you can choose between.
-All should have the same appdata and v2f There should be one that is for static objects, that does nothing but hold the values.
-There should be one that snaps to grid and rotate.
-Another that is geo friendly but does nothing.
-And the last one should be geo friendly but snap to grid and not rotate.
-The geo should be capatable with all Billboard cginc. pre cull snap every object to 45 degree rotations, or 22.5 or 12.25 or 6.125 or ... pre cull snap every object to pixel grid

-make water use toonshader as to get cloud and shadow support on water, you might have to offset them so a cube shadow isnt a cube shadow, but a jiggly one
+make water use toonshader as to get cloud and shadow support on water, you might have to warp them so a cube shadow isnt a cube shadow, but a jiggly one

 make clouds, water, etc easier to custimise by not having to change their values in code, The difficult part is not requiering 10000x different shader compilers.

 weird line side to side when directional ligt, object side and camera direction are parrarell to each others. only at some resolutions. https://cdn.discordapp.com/attachments/884159095500836914/989183712321233008/unknown.png

-stone shader renders its normal to _CameraNormalsTexture on build but not play?!?!

 update normalshading and flat shading to get: a light value (float 4) of: